 Data visibility and privilege requirements may differ when using an STS with pluggable databases.
-See Oracle Database Administrator's Guide for a table that summarizes how manageability features work in a container database (CDB).

 24.1.1 Purpose of SQL Tuning Sets

 An STS enables you to group SQL statements and related metadata in a single database object, which you can use to meet your tuning goals.